dreyacosta/postit/README.md

 ### Requisites

-+ NodeJS
++ Node.js
 + MongoDB

 ### Installation

 1. Clone repo into your NodeJS server.
 2. cd to app folder and npm install.
-3. Config blog name and urls @ routes/admin/config.js
+3. Config blog name and urls @ routes/config.js
 4. Run app: node postit.js
-5. Go to http://localhost:3001/register to register your first user.
-6. Enjoy!
+5. Enjoy!

 ## Changelog

+### Version 0.3

++ Code rewrite for Backbone.js and Marionette.js integration.
++ Better real time updates with Socket.io.
++ Sign in with Twitter.
++ New article editor with preview.

 ### Version 0.2